gwen001/cloudflare-origin-ip/README.md

 - securitytrails
 - local file

-3/ Performs a HTTP request to all IPs grabbed with the header `Host` setted to the subdomain of the reference request
+3/ Performs a HTTP request to all IPs grabbed with the header `Host` setted to the subdomain of the reference request.

-4/ Compares the responses obtained with the response of the reference request using the `Levenshtein` algorithm
+4/ Compares the responses obtained with the response of the reference request using the `Levenshtein` algorithm.

-5/ Displays a score of similarity
+5/ Displays a score of similarity.

 ---